greenscreens-io/webcomponents/README.md

 Green Screens WebComponents are small, no dependency Web UI components based on Bootstrap (5.2.0.+) CSS, built with vanilla JavaScript.

-NOTE: Code is made in ES2022.
-Even not required, build with Babel, WebPack, Rollup etc. are currently not supported until tools adds ES2022 static class initializers support.
+NOTE: Code is made in ES2022 using static class initializers and other modern browser features.
+Current Safari browser v15.6 is not supported.

-NOTE: Currently, we do not accept pull requests!!!!!

 Clone a repo and use the web server to point to the repo root directory, then access demos at http://localhost/demos to learn how to use components.